 | Risk Detection | Identifies churn risk and escalation patterns early. |

-| Satisfaction Drivers | Highlights topics that improve or reduce customer satisfaction. |
+| Satisfaction Drivers | Highlights topics that impact customer satisfaction positively or negatively. |

 | Issue Prioritization | Helps teams focus on high-impact customer pain points. |